UNC Family Medicine Innovations Award

 The UNC-CH Department of Family Medicine Innovations Award provides support for faculty research and scholarly projects for the following needs: funding for new, small and pilot projects, and supplementary funding to complete or expand existing projects.
 To read about previous projects, click here.

-The program will distribute up to $11,000 each year to support five to six projects, each at $2,500 maximum.
+The program will support up to four projects, each at $3,000 maximum.
 Funds may be used for personnel (other than faculty), consultants, travel, materials, printing, data collection, data analysis and dissemination.
 Projects funded by the Small Grants Program that involve learners may also apply to the department’s Medical Student Program for $2,000 stipend support for medical students in the Student Research Fellowship in Family Medicine, and can apply to the Residency Program for funds for resident travel to STFM to present study findings.

-All DFM faculty at UNC-CH and its affiliated community practices are eligible.
+All DFM faculty at UNC-CH are eligible.
 Projects are encouraged to include learners, if feasible, which will be considered in making awards.
 A three to five page double-spaced application is required, to include:

-Applications should be directed to Katrina Donahue (research director) or Katie Kolls (research section admin).
+Applications should be directed to Katrina Donahue (research director) or Kelli Hammond (research section coordinator).
 Applications will be shared with the Medical Student and Residency Program directors, who can help locate appropriate learners for projects if requested.

 Proposals are accepted throughout the year until program funds are exhausted.
 Reviews will be completed within four weeks and funding available immediately.

 Proposals will be reviewed for (1) the importance of the research or scholarly issue/question and of the project’s intended products, (2) how the project will benefit the applicant and/or the DFM, (3) project feasibility, including the demonstrated ability of project personnel to complete the work, and (4) importance of requested funds to the project’s success.